Visual Studio 2019 Release Notes

 - When you want to create another image, you can select Create Android Emulator from the dropdown to open the Android Device Manager.

-In Visual Studio 15.9 Preview 3, we released a set of initial build performance improvements.
+We have released a set of initial build performance improvements.
 As of today, Xamarin.Android 9.1.1+ includes significant build performance improvements in comparison to the previous release.
 Check out our Xamarin.Android 15.9 vs. 16.0 build performance comparison for more details.

 Fast Deployment has up until now provided faster incremental deployment times by skipping over rebuilding or redeploying the Android package (.apk file) in scenarios where no changes have been made to any assets, resources, shared native libraries packaged within the app, or user-defined classes that inherit from